-The Construction Careers Pathway (CCP) Alliance is part of a collaborative effort to provide year-round construction career exploration opportunities for MN youth.
+The Construction Careers Pathway (CCP) Alliance is part of a collaborative effort to provide year-round construction career exploration opportunities for Minnesota youth.
 It is the intent of the CCP Alliance to provide work-based learning exposure starting in middle school and concluding with a career in the Minnesota construction industry.
-It is also the intent to have outreach emphasis given to females and members of minority and immigrant groups who historically have been underrepresented in the construction industry.
+It also is the intent to have an outreach emphasis given to females and members of minority and immigrant groups who historically have been underrepresented in the construction industry.

-To fulfill this effort the Construction Careers Foundation (CCF) has engaged in strategic partnerships which include the Minneapolis and Saint Paul Building and Construction Trades Councils, Apprenticeship Coordinators Association of MN, Construct Tomorrow and participating school districts.
+To fulfill this effort, the Construction Careers Foundation (CCF) has engaged in strategic partnerships with the Minneapolis and Saint Paul Building and Construction Trades Councils, Apprenticeship Coordinators Association of MN, Construct Tomorrow and participating school districts.
 On behalf of this collaborative effort, CCF, comprised of contractors, their trade associations and labor leadership, pursue and receive funding to support these collaborative efforts.
-An overview of CCF and a listing of alliance partnerships and funding sources is provided below.
+An overview of CCF and a list of alliance partnerships and funding sources is provided below.

-The MN Trades Academy (MTA) is a paid summer construction internship experience for selected Twin City area high school youth.
-The goal is to help youth prepare for adulthood through lifelong learning, skill development, and the access to good jobs with good benefits in the construction industry.
-MTA aspires to provide rich educational and hands-on experiences for participants to earn while they learn about construction as a career choice.
+The MN Trades Academy (MTA) is a paid summer construction internship experience for selected Twin Cities area high school youth.
+The goal is to help youth prepare for adulthood through life-long learning, skill development, and access to good jobs with good benefits in the construction industry.
+MTA aspires to provide rich, educational, hands-on experiences for participants that help youth learn about construction as a career choice.
 To achieve this, the Minnesota Trades Academy offers two tracks:

 Track I Introduction

-An intern receives an overarching 6-week introduction to construction career opportunities within the building trades industry (i.e. carpentry, pipefitting and electrical).
+An intern receives an overarching six-week introduction to construction career opportunities within the building trades industry (e.g., carpentry, pipefitting and electrical).
 Interns are also exposed to industry-related careers such as architecture, surveying, estimating, project management, and design build.

 Track II Advanced

-This opportunity prepares interns to select a construction career path – union apprenticeship training, construction-related post-secondary tracts, or direct entry into the construction workplace if desired.
-Over a 9-week period, interns visit up to 16 different apprenticeship training centers where they receive training and supervision from industry experts as they complete projects using both hand and power tools.
+This opportunity prepares interns to select a construction career path – union apprenticeship training; construction-related post-secondary tracts; or direct entry into the construction workplace, if desired.
+Over a nine-week period, interns visit up to 16 different apprenticeship training centers where they receive training and supervision from industry experts as they complete projects using both hand and power tools.

-Kids at Work is a summer experience for students in grades 4-9 combining the fun and games of Science, Technology, Engineering and Math (STEM) with exciting hands on activities focused on the construction building trades industry.
-Kids will work individually and in teams to learn about construction concepts and designs.
-Students will build take home projects replicating “real-world” construction materials and processes.
-The experience will include a combination of guest builders, team competitions, hands-on projects and field trips.
-The goal is to educate students on opportunities for careers in the construction industry in a fun, hands-on environment
+LEARN2BUILD is a summer experience for students in grades 4-9 combining the fun and games of Science, Technology, Engineering and Math (STEM) with exciting activities focused on the construction building trades industry.
+Kids work individually and in teams to learn about construction concepts and designs.
+Students build take-home projects replicating “real-world” construction materials and processes.
+The experience includes a combination of guest builders, team competitions, projects and field trips.
+The goal is to educate students on opportunities for careers in the construction industry in a fun, hands-on environment.

-Construct Tomorrow (CT) provides hands-on educational opportunities for high school youth in the building and construction trades throughout the state of Minnesota.
-CT is a not-for-profit organization that offers a construction industry-driven program comprised of apprenticeship training coordinators, contractors, educators, government agencies, and community representatives.
-The program offers resources for youth regarding apprenticeship training as a viable post-secondary option with earn as you learn training and education.
+Construct Tomorrow provides hands-on educational opportunities for high school youth in the building and construction trades throughout the state of Minnesota.
+Construct Tomorrow is a not-for-profit organization that offers a construction industry-driven program comprised of apprenticeship training coordinators, contractors, educators, government agencies and community representatives.
+The program offers resources for youth regarding apprenticeship training as a viable post-secondary option with earn-as-you-learn training and education.
 The goal of the program is to provide relevant information about apprenticeship career training and opportunities in the construction industry.

-Working in tandem with the national office of Helmets to Hard Hats, a national nonprofit organization that helps introduce military vets to career opportunities in construction, the Construction Careers Foundation is building a Minnesota Helmets to Hard Hats program, supported by the Minnesota Legislature.
-The mission of Helmets to Hard Hats is to recruit, retain, assist and support National Guard, reserve, and active duty military members’ and veterans’ participation in construction trades apprenticeship programs registered with the Minnesota Department of Labor and Industry.
+Working in tandem with the national office of Helmets to Hardhats, a national nonprofit organization that introduces military vets to career opportunities in construction, the Construction Careers Foundation is building a Minnesota Helmets to Hardhats program, supported by the Minnesota Legislature.
+The mission of Helmets to Hardhats is to recruit, retain, assist and support the participation of National Guard, reserve, and active-duty military members and veterans in construction trades apprenticeship programs registered with the Minnesota Department of Labor and Industry.

 Activities covered under the grant also include connecting active members and veterans with career training and employment opportunities in the building and construction industries.

-Helmets to Hardhats Minnesota is led by Joel Welter, a pipefitter and active member of the U.S. Army Reserve.
+Helmets to Hardhats Minnesota is led by Justin Rost, a pipefitter and active member of the U.S. Army Reserve.